SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Gerrit and Jenkins/Pipeline_stages_for_protocols.md

 The report also contains an overall quality score, which is calculated using the following metrics:

-- Number of Critical Issues reported by the DIS Validator
+- Number of Critical Issues reported by the validator

-- Number of Major Issues reported by the DIS Validator
+- Number of Major Issues reported by the validator

-- Number of Minor Issues reported by the DIS Validator
+- Number of Minor Issues reported by the validator

 - Number of Blocker Issues reported by SonarQube